 All these fields of interest constitute the basis for ongoing research, as well as for policy recommendations that are proposed to the senior political echelon.
 The Iran research field maintains ties with leading research institutes around the world, conducts simulations with Israeli and foreign entities, maintains regular brainstorming forums with experts from the academic and governmental community, and conducts regular briefings for foreign diplomats serving in Israel, as well as for journalists from Israel and abroad.

-This interactive map highlights Iran’s key military and nuclear facilities, along with the locations of direct attacks on Iranian territory attributed to Israel in April and October 2024.
+This interactive map highlights the locations of direct attacks on Iranian territory attributed to Israel, along with Iran's key military and nuclear facilities.

 The map is updated regularly and as accurately as possible, based on open-source intelligence assessments and media reports.